Kazu010101/Splunk-security-monitoring-portfolio/README.md

 ## Step 3: Alert configuration

-We will need to select the type of alert (scheduled or in real-time), when it must be run (if there are more than 5 login failure for example), and the action.
+We will need to select the type of alert (scheduled or in real-time), when it must be run (if the brute force is detected for example), and the action.

 For this lab example, the alert configuration is as follows:
 - Permissions: Private